 More independence and expertise required

-In addition, experts are calling for greater independence and professional qualifications in the preparation of rent indexes.
-Due to the great importance for tenants and owners as well as the methodological complexity, a mandatory certificate of competence for the responsible institutes is essential.
-In addition, the creation of a rent index must be independent and free from instructions.
+Experts are also calling for greater independence and professional qualifications in the preparation of rent indexes.
+Due to the great importance for tenants and owners as well as the methodological complexity, a mandatory certificate of expertise for the responsible institutes is essential.
+In addition, the preparation of a rent index must be independent and free from instructions.

-Currently, qualified rent indices only come into force with the consent of tenant and landlord associations or, alternatively, through the municipality.
+At present, qualified rent indexes only come into force with the approval of tenants' and landlords' associations or, alternatively, by the municipality.
 This dependency impairs objectivity and opens up opportunities for political influence, according to the criticism.

 Kaiserstraße 50